Ghalastic/5-DOF-Robotic-Arm/README.md

 ####
 ### 2. Degrees of Freedom (DOF) Configuration:
 ####
-We must decide on the number of joints and wether they're rotational or prismatic.
+We must decide on the number of joints and whether they're rotational or prismatic.
 ####
 For a 5 degree of freedom (DOF) robotic arm, typically, it includes:
 ####